 Good Decisions and the Cost of Changing Your Mind

-My dad was a Civil Engineer, building airports for the Brazilian Air Force back in the 1970s.
-He would tell me stories about how frustrating (and expensive) it was to figure out that something needed to change in projects, especially after construction has begun.
-And the closer to the end of the project, the more expensive — or less room for — changes to be.
+My dad was a Civil Engineer, building airports for the Brazilian Air Force in the 1970s.
+He would tell me stories about how frustrating (and expensive) it was to figure out that something needed to change in projects, especially after construction had begun.
+And the closer to the end of the project, the more expensive — and less room for — changes to be.

 There are many projects out there that fail because drastic changes were needed in the last moments, adding a huge strain on the finance of the product.
 In the world of UX, everybody knows that late changes can break a product design project.
-It’s all about spending money on decisions that were validated, so change happens quickly and early – while it’s still cheap.
+It’s all about spending money on decisions that were validated, so change happens quickly and early – while it’s still cheap (Gothelf, J., & Seiden, J., Lean UX: Applying lean principles to improve user experience, 2021).

-By building, measuring and learning, designers are able to get closer to great user experiences sooner rather than later (Gothelf, J., & Seiden, J., Lean UX: Applying lean principles to improve user experience, 2013)
+By building, measuring, and learning, designers are able to get closer to great user experiences sooner rather than later (Gothelf, J., & Seiden, J., Lean UX: Applying lean principles to improve user experience, 2021).

 Design and Conduct Tests